03. TCP Server and Client

 There is a sample program in its man page.

-Unlike other socket APIs, this is not a syscall and is implemented in
+Unlike other socket APIs, this is not a Linux syscall and is

-libc because name resolution is a complicated and high-level function.
-A
+implemented in libc because name resolution is a complicated and

-name resolution on Linux typically involves reading a bunch of files in
+high-level function on Linux.
+It involves reading a bunch of files such

 Source code: